Russia's Rosneft says hit by cyber attack, oil production unaffected

-MOSCOW Russia's top oil producer Rosneft (ROSN.MM) said on Tuesday its servers had been hit been a large-scale cyber attack, but its oil production was unaffected.
+MOSCOW (Reuters) - Russia's top oil producer Rosneft (ROSN.MM) said on Tuesday its servers had been hit been a large-scale cyber attack, but its oil production was unaffected.

 "The company's servers underwent a powerful hacking attack," the company said on Twitter.
 "The hacking attack could lead to serious consequences, but the company has moved to a reserve production processing system and neither oil output nor refining have been stopped."